 In this section

-The Royal Children's Hospital (RCH) Nursing and Allied Health leadership team is made up of the Executive Director Nursing and Allied Health and Chief Nursing Officer and five Nursing Directors.
+The Royal Children's Hospital (RCH) Nursing and Allied Health leadership team is made up of the Executive Director Nursing and Allied Health and Chief Nursing Officer, three directors of Clinical Operations, (covering Access and Wards, Surgery and Critical Care and Ambulatory), a Clinical Lead for Quality and Safety, a Clinical Lead for Nursing Workforce, a Director of Nursing Education, Director of Nursing Research and a Nursing Informatics Officer..
 Collectively, the team leads nursing staff professionally and operationally through the divisions of nursing structure.
-These divisions include Clinical Operations, Surgical Services, Ambulatory Services, Nursing Education and Nursing Research.

 RN (Registered Nurse), RM (Registered Midwife - UK), Dip HEM, BA (Hons) – HealthCare Studies, MSc – HealthCare Management, Q Fellow (UK)

 Maria Flynn joined the RCH in July 2018 as Executive Director Nursing and Allied Health and Chief Nursing Officer.
 In this role, she has responsibility for facilitating research, innovation and education, quality and safety improvement, advocating for professional and evidenced-based practice and clinical standards and enhancing recruitment, retention, training, development and succession planning.

 Maria is a registered nurse and midwife with over 30 years’ experience of the National Health Service in the UK and has a Master’s Degree in Healthcare Management.
 She has held leadership roles in nursing, midwifery and allied health and worked in general and commissioning management and as a quality performance manager and accreditor.
 She has led a multitude of services within acute, primary care, mental health and ambulance services.